wp-plugins/eu-vat-redirect/readme.txt

 = Q. Can I put the buy link anywhere on my site? =

-The buy link is a shortcode ([euvat_locationdetect]), so can be placed anywhere in a content field / body of a page.
+The buy link is a shortcode, so can be placed anywhere in a content field / body of a page.
+You can find the shortcode for the products you have set up, listed on the settings page.

 = Q. What happens if the plugin can't determine the country the user is in? =